-Careers in Public Health
+Careers at Community and Public Health

-A career with Community and Public Health will see you working for an organisation committed to providing the best public health services possible.
+A career with Te Mana Ora | Community and Public Health will see you working for an organisation committed to providing the best public health services possible.
 Opportunities exist for career development, with the chance to gain extensive experience in a public health related setting.

-Community and Public Health has three distinct types of public health workers: Health Promoters, Health Protection Officers and Public Health Physicians.
+Te Mana Ora | Community and Public Health has three distinct types of public health workers: Health Promoters, Health Protection Officers and Public Health Physicians.

 Other key people who make up the workforce include:

-- Administration staff;
+- Administration staff.

 Focus of Health Promoters